JoseCr8/Capitalize-Js-example/README.md

-# Capitalize-Js-example
+# Capitalize Js example
-This is a simple function to put the first letter of every word in a string into uppercase.
-In Java Script
+This is a simple function to put the first letter of every word in a string into uppercase in Java Script